Enriched uranium: Laser techniques

 Laser processes promise lower energy inputs, lower capital costs and lower tails assays, hence significant economic advantages.
 Several laser processes have been investigated or are under development.
 Separation of isotopes by laser excitation (SILEX) is well developed and is licensed for commercial operation as of 2012.
 Separation of isotopes by laser excitation is a very effective and cheap method of uranium separation, able to be done in small facilities requiring much less energy and space than previous separation techniques.
 The cost of uranium enrichment using laser enrichment technologies is approximately $30 per SWU which is less than a third of the price of gas centrifuges, the current standard of enrichment.
 Separation of isotopes by laser excitation could be done in facilities virtually undetectable by satellites.
-More than 20 countries have worked with laser separation over the past two decades, the most notable of these countries being Iran and North Korea, though all countries have had very limited success up to this point.
+More than 20 countries have worked with laser separation over the 1990s and 2000s, the most notable of these countries being Iran and North Korea, though all countries have had very limited success up to this point.